onebone/compose-collapsing-toolbar/README.md

 ```

 ### Adding child to CollapsingToolbar
 Similar to [CollapsingToolbarLayout](https://developer.android.com/reference/com/google/android/material/appbar/CollapsingToolbarLayout), you may add children to the `CollapsingToolbar`.
-The toolbar will collapse until it **gets as small as the smallest child**, and will **get as large as the largest child**.
+The toolbar will collapse until it **gets as small as the smallest child**, and will **expand as large as the largest child**.

 ### Adding child to AppBarContainer
 The AppBarContainer may consist of _at most one CollapsingToolbar_ and _unlimited number of body composable_.
 Each body composable should be marked with **appBarBody() modifier**: